-After almost a week in Porto we returned to Lisbon for a couple of days before heading back to BFE USA via Dublin and Toronto.
-This time we stayed in the Alfama neighborhood which is famed for places to hear the traditional Portuguese Fado music.
+After almost a week in Porto, we returned to Lisbon for a couple of days before heading back to BFE USA via Dublin and Toronto.
+This time we stayed in the Alfama neighborhood.
+It is famed for places to hear the traditional Portuguese Fado music.
 Luckily, the first place we stayed in Porto had lots of Fado CDs, which we listened to.
-As much as I wanted to hear some Fado music live none of the bars that hosted the music commenced the festivities until 9pm.
-When you are as old as we are that is late!
+As much as I wanted to hear some live Fado music, none of the bars that hosted the music commenced the festivities until 9pm.
+When you are as old as we are, that is late!
 It is usually lights out by 10pm for us.

-Alfama reminded me of Venice, Italy without the water.
+Alfama reminded me of Venice, Italy, without the water.
 The streets are hilly and impossibly narrow.
-One of the Uber drivers we hired had a mini van and the car literally scraped the wall on one side going down the street!
-It is so charming that once there you understand why it is a must-see part of Lisbon.
-One of best restaurants of our entire time in Portugal is there: Alfama Cellar.
-They specialize in cooking with individual cast iron pots and the dishes there will set you free!
-The best was drunk rabbit; marinated in grappa and served with roasted vegetables that conveyed flavors beyond description.
+One of the Uber drivers we hired had a minivan, and the car literally scraped the wall on one side going down the street!
+It is so charming that once there, you understand why it is a must-see part of Lisbon.
+One of the best restaurants of our entire time in Portugal is there: Alfama Cellar.
+They specialize in cooking with individual cast iron pots, and the dishes there will set you free!
+The best was the drunken rabbit, marinated in grappa and served with roasted vegetables that conveyed flavors beyond description.
 We enjoyed the food here so much that we ate there our last two nights in Lisbon.
 The staff was professional and fun, and the service was outstanding.
 Alfama Cellar is located at Rua dos Remedios 127-131, 1100-451 Lisboa.
 Www.alfamacellar.pt.

-Sadly, it was quite rainy and stormy our last two days in Lisbon, so we did not wander far from our Airbnb which was about 30 paces from our new favorite restaurant.
-We strolled around a little and got to visit the Castelo de Sao Jorge on our last day which was an amazing piece of history and architecture.
-Our Airbnb was tiny but efficient and the craziest thing about the building was the stairs up to an apartment above.
+Sadly, it was quite rainy and stormy our last two days in Lisbon, so we did not wander far from our Airbnb, which was about 30 paces from our new favorite restaurant.
+We strolled around a little and visited the Castelo de Sao Jorge on our last day, which was an impressive piece of history and architecture.
+Our Airbnb was tiny but efficient.
+The craziest thing about the building was the stairs up to an apartment above.
 Well, look…

 If one was drunk, they would be downright dangerous, methinks!